 Haemorrhoids are swollen veins in your rectum or in the skin surrounding your anus.
 They’re usually caused by increased pressure on your lower rectum during pregnancy as the baby puts pressure on this area.

 The healing tips we've gone through can help here.
 If you experience vaginal discomfort and pain, apply Noonie's Cleanse and Soothe Perineal Spray to soothe your bum and give it a no-touch thorough clean.
 The Spray is formulated to maintain skin's natural pH balance so use it can be used frequently and whenever you need relief.
-The Tasmanian Pepperberyy in the formula helps reduce the sensation of burning (and even itching), so can be a true welcome relief.
+The Tasmanian Pepperberry in the formula helps reduce the sensation of burning and should bringwelcome relief.

 The postpartum period is life-changing and overwhelming but also exciting.
 After creating, nurturing, carrying and delivering a baby, your body will never be the same.
 This is absolutely not to say that it will be worse or less worthy or ruined or broken or whatever the negative stories we tell ourselves.
 Mama, it's just going to be different.
 Returning to yourself slowly and without judgement is vital.
 Return to yourself.
 Find who that new self is.
 Slowly.
 Without judgement.
 And most of all, don't forget to enjoy this special stage with your new baby.